Skip to main content

 • Repeat safety messages regularly to help young children remember what to do.

-Learning to stay SAFE
+Learning to stay safe by water

 What to do if a child falls into the water